Up to $15,000

 - Nonprofit leaders and potential leaders with skills, knowledge, and commitment to adapt, innovate, and improve

 - Nonprofits have access to skilled, diverse, and high-quality capacity building providers and opportunities

-- Applications will be accepted from any incorporated nonprofit organization in the Triangle region, defined as Wake, Durham, Orange, Chatham, and Johnston counties that is led by a person of color and/or are working within communities of color.
-An organization whose board of directors reflects the communities of color it serves is also eligible.
+- Applications will be accepted from any incorporated nonprofit organization in the Triangle region, defined as Wake, Durham, Orange, and Chatham counties.

 All application materials can be accessed by clicking the “Apply” button below, creating a profile (or logging in to your organization’s existing profile), and selecting the “Triangle Capacity-Building Network Grant” process on the application dashboard.

 - What is meant by “led by people of color?
 The collaborative partners have made a commitment to improving racial equity in the nonprofit sector and have committed to supporting the capacity building efforts of organization whose Executive Director is a person of color or whose senior staff or board is made up of a majority of people of color.

 - What types of organizations are eligible?
 Any organization as long as it has a 501(c)(3) is eligible for funding from this process, including religious organizations and educational organizations.
 Organizations who are incorporated in the State of North Carolina as a nonprofit organization can apply with a fiscal agent.
 Government agencies and universities are ineligible.

 - Are large organizations excluded from this funding?
 The partners did not cap the organization size to be eligible for the funding.
 However, the intent is for this funding to go to organizations that have difficulty accessing traditional sources of funding

 - Is there a maximum request for smaller organizations?
 The maximum request is $15,000 regardless of organization size.